Estate Planning Documents

 Some of the documents we utilize to implement your estate plan are as follows:

-- A will.
-This legal document outlines who will manage the probate process for you, how your belongings will be distributed, and, if applicable, who you want to be nominated guardian of your minor children or other disabled family members after you die.
-If you die without a will the state makes these decisions—often at an added cost to those you love most.
+- Will: This legal document outlines who will manage the probate process for you, how your belongings will be distributed, and, if applicable, who you want to be nominated guardian of your minor children or other disabled family members after you die.
+If you die without a will, the state makes these decisions—often at an added cost to those you love most.

-- A trust.
-This legal document is generally an alternative to a will.
+- Trust: This legal document is generally an alternative to a will.
 The primary purpose to use a revocable trust instead of a will is to avoid probate.

-Contact one of our estate planning attorneys to learn more about your estate planning options.
+Contact one of our estate planning attorneys in West Des Moines to learn more about your estate planning options.